ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 link-layer headers.

-C.has_selective_acks: True if the connection has the capability to receive selective acknowledgments, e.g., via a QUIC ACK Range {{RFC9000}} or TCP SACK ("Selective Acknowledgment") block {{RFC2018}}, and thus is able to detect more than one packet loss per round trip in fast recovery.
+C.has_selective_acks: True if the connection has the capability to receive selective acknowledgments and thus is able to detect more than one packet loss per round trip in fast recovery.
+For example, this is true for all QUIC connections by virtue of the QUIC ACK Range {{RFC9000}}
+mechanism, and is true for TCP connections that have negotiated support for the TCP SACK ("Selective Acknowledgment") {{RFC2018}} mechanism.

 C.InitialCwnd: The initial congestion window set by the transport protocol implementation for the connection at initialization time.